Sahadat-Abdulmalik/Konga-Checkout---Selenium-Invalid-Card-Test/README.md

 This is expected behavior and is commonly encountered when automating checkout/payment workflows in e-commerce applications.

- This is not a defect in the application.
  It is a technical limitation of Selenium IDE.